Pediatric Pelvic Health

 Having a child experience difficulty with bowel and or bladder control can be an overwhelming emotional situation for both the parent and child.
 It is often difficult to understand the dysfunction as a parent, and it can be frustrating not knowing how to help.
 Children are often left feeling shame and embarrassment, which can sometimes exacerbate the problem and lead to behavioral changes.
 Typically, children are toilet trained by age 4.
 After age 4, bowel and bladder dysfunction is considered a major medical issue that can affect the family unit.
 Pelvic problems in children can greatly influence the quality of life, self-esteem, social interactions, and participation in sports.
 Millions of children suffer from pelvic floor dysfunction.
 In fact, 20% of all pediatric visits are for incontinence problems.
 Unfortunately, most children with these problems don't receive the correct treatment.
 Pediatric pelvic floor physical therapy in Midtown East Manhattan can help you and your child learn strategies to manage these issues.

 Common Pediatric Pelvic Health Problems that can be addressed with Pelvic health Physical Therapy:

 - Urinary Retention

 - Nocturia: Waking up in the night to urinate

 - Difficulty with urination: straining, slow flow, pain with or after urination

 - Reduced sensation of bladder or bowel fullness

-> - Treatment after pediatric pelvic surgeries
+- Recovery following pediatric pelvic surgery

-> Call us today to learn more about our pediatric physical therapy program.
+Call us today to learn more about our pediatric physical therapy program.